dmitryrotay/haskell-raytracer/README.md

 ### Thoughts

 Finally!
 Now there is a basic abstraction for shapes that we render.
 It's hard for me to tell what would be the best approach here.
-After doing some reading I stopped on implementing shapes as a simple AGT with `ShapeType` as a first data constructor parameter.
+After doing some reading I stopped on implementing shapes as a simple ADT with `ShapeType` as a first data constructor parameter.
 This way I can use functions to construct shapes with required type, and pattern match against this parameter when I need to distinguish between shapes.
 The only downside is that I had to merge together three modules because of circular dependencies that I was getting.
 I will see how I can improve it along the way.

 ### Image Samples